Biomedical Information Communication Center (BICC) records

 Abstract

 The Biomedical Information Communication Center (BICC) at OHSU was completed and opened in 1991.
-The creation of this building was planned to bring together all departments at OHSU that offered information or communication services.
-Spanning from 1988 to 1999, the collection consists of materials on the planning, promotion, construction, and the opening of the building, along with the move into it.
+The goal of this building was to bring together all of OHSU's information or communication services.
+Spanning from 1981 to 2016, the collection consists of materials on the planning, promotion, construction, and the opening of the building, along with the move into it.
 Materials also document the information and technology programs available at OHSU at the time.

 Arrangement